Cluster API - VMware#

 Control plane in Pods:#

-If you want to have child cluster control plane in a Pods, use this template:
+If you want to have child cluster control plane in a Pods, use the following template:

 clusterctl generate cluster my-cluster --control-plane-machine-count 1 --worker-machine-count 1 --from k0scluster-tmpl-cp-in-pods.yaml > my-cluster.yaml